gocanto/http-client/README.md

 $response = (new Client)->get('http://foo.com');
 ```

 This is a simple use case that we all have came across some other time.
-But, What would you do if there is an error and you need to handle some retires?
+But, What would you do if there is an error and you need to handle some retries?

 Well, if you are anything like me, you would do something like: